 This text-entry method has been evaluated with blind users with reduced mobile device acquaintance (only dialing and getting calls) to assess the first contact with the method and the short term learning curve.
-The results were compared with traditional MultiTap approaches showing that NavTap, in opposite to MultiTap, enables unexperienced users to input text effectively and enables a fast performance improvement (further details in [1]).
+The results were compared with traditional MultiTap approaches showing that NavTap, in opposite to MultiTap, enables unexperienced users to input text effectively and enables a fast performance improvement [1].
 Similar results were achieved with a touch screen based version where the navigation was performed with directional gestures on the screen[2].
 While we have showed that NavTap reduced the barriers imposed by traditional text-entry approaches to blind users, no results were gathered on the evolution and impact of the methods in the users' daily lives.
-Indeed, we believe that these follow-up studies are essential to go beyond the superficial controlled laboratorial evaluations and understand the limits, advantages and disadvantages of the proposed methods.
+Indeed, we believe that this follow-up studies are essential to go beyond the superficial controlled laboratorial evaluations and understand the limits, advantages and disadvantages of the proposed methods.
+Particularly, in a mobile setting, where several contextual variables can affect interaction [8], it is important to understand the user's difficulties to further improve the designed approaches.